widdix/aws-ec2-ssh/README.md

 (usually based on IAM Profile, but also possibly based on an IAM user and their credentials).
 Look at the `iam_ssh_policy.json` for an example policy that will permit login.
 1. Make sure those instances automatically run a script similar to `install.sh` (note - that script assumes `git` is installed _and_ instances have access to the Internet; feel free to modify it to instead install from a tarball or using any other mechanism such as Chef or Puppet).
+ * If you want to control sudo access, you should modify the value of ‘SudoersGroup’ in import_users.sh
 1. Connect to your instances now using `ssh $Username@$PublicName` with `$Username` being your IAM user, and `$PublicName` being your server's name or IP address.

 ## Limitations